-How accurate are Cue Health at home Covid tests?
+How accurate are Cue Health Tests for at home Covid tests?

 For an at home test, a review needs to consider both the ease of use and how accurate are the results of the test.
 96%!
 That’s the effectiveness of the Cue Health at home Covid kit effectiveness (according to the FDA filing).
 That’s also the worst case number presented.

-Other documents expand on that number saying that the agreement of a positive Cue Covid test to that of a lab PCR positive was 97.4%.
+Other documents expand on that accuracy number, saying that the agreement of a positive Cue Covid test compared to a lab PCR positive was 97.4%.
+That is accurate.
 Even better, for agreement on negative tests with lab PCR the rate was 99.1%.

-There always a chance that you have a false positive or negative, or that your actual status changes if you take two tests on different days.
+The Cue Health false positive rate (<3%) is important because there is always a chance that you have a false positive or negative.
 Still, it is overwhelmingly likely that your Cue Covid test results match what your doctor or a lab done test says.

 How quick are Cue Health Covid test results?